Did you know?

 Happiness or subjective well-being can be measured in terms of life satisfaction, the presence of positive experiences and feelings, and the absence of negative experiences and feelings.
 Such measures, while subjective, are a useful complement to objective data to compare the quality of life across countries.

 Life satisfaction measures how people evaluate their life as a whole rather than their current feelings.
 It captures a reflective assessment of which life circumstances and conditions are important for subjective well-being.
-When asked to rate their general satisfaction with life on a scale from 0 to 10, Turkish people gave it a 5.3 grade, lower than the OECD average of 6.6.
+When asked to rate their general satisfaction with life on a scale from 0 to 10, Turkish people gave it a 4.9 grade, one of the lowest scores in the OECD, where average life satisfaction is of 6.6.

 There is little difference in life satisfaction levels between men and women across OECD countries.
-This is true in Turkey, where men gave their life a 5.2 grade and women 5.4.
-Education levels, however strongly influence subjective well-being.
-Whereas Turkish people who have only completed primary education have a life satisfaction level of 4.9, this score reaches 6.1 for those with tertiary education.
+In Turkey, however, women reported being somewhat happier than men, rating their lives at 5.1, compared with 4.7 for men.
+Education levels also influence subjective well-being.
+Whereas Turkish people who have only completed primary education have a life satisfaction level of 4.4, this score reaches 5.8 for those with tertiary education.

 Happiness, or subjective well-being, is also measured by the presence of positive experiences and feelings, and/or the absence of negative experiences and feelings.
-In Turkey 68% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is much lower than the OECD average of 80% and the lowest in the OECD.
+In Turkey 61% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is lower than the OECD average of 76% and one of the lowest in the OECD.

 More ResourcesHow's Life? at a Glance